-- What is a Power of Attorney (POA)?
+- What is a POA?

-- Types of Power of Attorney
+- Types of POA.

-- Capacity required to grant POA, determining incapacity, and factors to consider when facing issues of incapacity
+- Capacity required to grant POA, determining incapacity, and factors to consider when facing issues of incapacity.

-- Who can be an Attorney for POA for property?
+- Who can be an attorney for POA for property?

-- What power will an Attorney have?
+- What power will an attorney have?

-- Requirements for a valid POA in Ontario
+- Requirements for a valid POA in Ontario.

-- Acceptable use of a POA
+- Acceptable use of a POA.

-- Most common POA questions and case scenarios
+- Most common POA questions and case scenarios.